 Guidance on marriage procedures in Northern Ireland

-Opposite sex couples marrying in Northern Ireland have a choice of either a religious ceremony or civil ceremony (which is conducted either by a registrar or a Humanist celebrant).
+Couples marrying in Northern Ireland have a choice of either a religious ceremony or civil ceremony.
 The initial arrangements are the same for both types of marriage.

 Who can be married in Northern Ireland

 Any two people can marry in Northern Ireland as long as: